 Hello!
 A special word of welcome to our first time visitors – I hope that your “cyber visit” will inspire you to make a “real time” visit very soon.
-A word of welcome, too, to those who are returning here – I hope you like our new website.
+A word of welcome, too, to those who are returning here.
 And of course I cannot fail to welcome our regular visitors, worshippers and parishioners.
 One of the beauties of St George’s is the welcome given to all no matter what age, nationality or even creed.

 The parish history is venerable (the pro-Cathedral for the short-lived diocese of Beverley no less) and the church was built with the “pennies of the Irish immigrants”.
 Walmgate was historically the base for many Irish families – Ironic, then, that the church is called St George’s and not St. Patrick’s.